 The datasheet for the Final Element Group appears.

-5. In the upper-right corner of the datasheet, select .
+- 4. If needed, modify values in the available fields. - 5.
+In the upper-right corner of the datasheet, select \square .

 The changes made to the Protective Instrument Loop Final Element Group are saved.